aimanfarizal/OSProject/README.md

 5. Edit your helloworld.txt, create your messsage and save by typing ctrl-X. Once saved, explore using the container to see where the file is located.
 Then exit the shell, by typing **exit**.

 6. Stop the container and run **docker ps -a**, and restart the container again.
-Is your file in the container still available?
+Is your file in the container still available? __Yes there still available__
 ```bash
 @joeynor ➜ /workspaces/OSProject (main) $ docker stop romantic_jackson